asifhg/CGold/docs/tutorials/project.rst

 .. note::

-  Such form will be used widely in examples in cases when we don't need to build targets.
+  This form will be used widely in examples in cases when we don't need to build targets.

 .. note::

-  For CMake 3.0+ sub-option ``LANGUAGES`` added, since it will be:
+  For CMake 3.0+, the sub-option ``LANGUAGES`` is added, since it will be:

   .. code-block:: cmake